logzio/logz-docs/_source/user-guide/kibana-mapping/wildcards.md

 * Use **<i class="fas fa-question"></i>** to replace a single character
 * Use **<i class="fas fa-asterisk"></i>** to replace any number of characters (even 0)

-### Limitations
+### Leading wildcards are disabled

-It's crucial to keep in mind that wildcard searches are extremely resource heavy, memory intensive, and slow to run.
+Wildcard searches are extremely resource heavy, memory intensive, and slow to run.
 For your protection, **leading wildcards are disabled**.
 This means your searches cannot begin with a wildcard.

-#### Workarounds and alternatives
+### Workarounds and alternatives

 <div class="tasklist">

 ##### Change the field mapping to an **analyzed field**

 If you want to search by partial field contents, you have the option to change a field's mapping to **analyzed text**.

+Analyzed fields support filtering for a value that contains a certain string.
+For example, if you are looking for a host instead of searching with a wildcard for `host:*

 Analyzed text fields tokenize longer strings to support fulltext search on individual terms.
 For example, a sentence can be tokenized into words, or a complex naming structure can be tokenized into stand-alone naming components.